-- General License 12: authorized US Persons, until 26 March 2022, to reject (instead of blocking) transactions involving: Otkritie, Sovcombank, VTB and any entity owned 50% or more, directly or indirectly, by these financial institutions. - General License 13: authorizes, through 23 June 2022, US Persons to pay taxes, fees, or import duties, and purchase or receive permits, licenses, registrations, or certifications, the extent such transactions are prohibited by Directive 4 under EO 14024 provided such transactions are ordinarily incident and necessary to such persons' day-to-day operations in the Russian Federation.
-GL 13 does not authorize any debit to an account on the books of a US financial institution of the Central Bank or the Russian Federation, the National Wealth Fund of the Russian Federation, or the Ministry of Finance of the Russian Federation. - General License 14: authorizes transactions prohibited by Directive 4 under EO 14024 involving the Central Bank of the Russian Federation, the National Wealth Fund of the Russian Federation, or the Ministry of Finance of the Russian Federation if the entity's sole function in the transaction is to act as an operator of a clearing and settlement system, provided that (1) there is no transfer of assets to or from any Directive 4 entity, unless separately authorized; and (2) no Directive 4 entity is either a counterparty or a beneficiary to the transaction, unless separately authorized.
+- General License 12: authorized US Persons, until 26 March 2022, to reject (instead of blocking) transactions involving: Otkritie, Sovcombank, VTB and any entity owned 50% or more, directly or indirectly, by these financial institutions. - General License 13A: authorizes, through 29 September 2022, US Persons to pay taxes, fees, or import duties, and purchase or receive permits, licenses, registrations, or certifications, to the extent such transactions are prohibited by Directive 4 under EO 14024, provided such transactions are ordinarily incident and necessary to such US Persons' day-to-day operations in the Russian Federation.
+GL 13A does not authorize any debit to an account on the books of a US financial institution of the Central Bank or the Russian Federation, the National Wealth Fund of the Russian Federation, or the Ministry of Finance of the Russian Federation, or any transactions otherwise prohibited by RuHSR, including transactions involving any person blocked pursuant to the RuHSR, unless separately authorized. - General License 14: authorizes transactions prohibited by Directive 4 under EO 14024 involving the Central Bank of the Russian Federation, the National Wealth Fund of the Russian Federation, or the Ministry of Finance of the Russian Federation if the entity's sole function in the transaction is to act as an operator of a clearing and settlement system, provided that (1) there is no transfer of assets to or from any Directive 4 entity, unless separately authorized; and (2) no Directive 4 entity is either a counterparty or a beneficiary to the transaction, unless separately authorized.
 GL 14 does not authorize any debit to an account on the books of a US financial institution of any Directive 4 entity.